 Scholarships can drastically change your financial circumstances.
+It's free money for college you don't have to pay back.
 One day you don’t have the money you need to pay for college, and the next day, you do.

-So many students focus on how to win college scholarships
+So many high school students, college and graduate students focus on how to win college scholarships

 but very few know what to do with them after the fact.